pavel-esir/ring_plasticity_V1_fcn/README.md

 Rate model network with ring connection architecture and short-term synaptic depression.
 Represents a cortical hypercolumn in visual coretex V1.

-Used to perform calculations for the paper https://www.frontiersin.org/articles/10.3389/fncom.2017.00021/full
+Was used to perform calculations for the paper https://www.frontiersin.org/articles/10.3389/fncom.2017.00021/full

 ring.py is the main script which by default calculates a single trace and plots it